SimonMaracine/brick-breaker/clients/brick-breaker/README.md

 Of course, math was needed to implement many, many things.
-I used the features offered by the engine together with many functions from `GLM` to implement translating, rotating and scaling objects with various velocities, handling collision detection and resolution, ricocheting the balls off the paddle at various angles and rotate the ball correctly as it's moving.
+I used the features offered by the engine together with many functions from `GLM` to implement translating, rotating and scaling objects with various velocities, handling collision detection and resolution, ricocheting the balls off the paddle at various angles and rotating the ball correctly as it's moving.

 ## Assets